Abdullah204/GUC-autoEval/README.md

 10- a popup should appear , enter a number from 0 (strongly agree ) to 5 (strongly disagree) or nothing if you dont want to autofill.

-11- evaluation is done. you can now move on to another instructor.
+11- evaluation is done. you can now move on to another instructor/course.

-the same extension should also be working for evaluate courses soon.

 # scale